Atopic Dermatitis: Taking Care of Your Skin

 To care for your skin:

-- Apply the moisturizer several times a day.
+- Find a moisturizer that you like to use.
+Apply it at least twice a day.
 Thicker creams or ointments, like petroleum jelly, work better than thinner lotions.

 Moisturizers include Aveeno or Eucerin.
 Or you may want to try a skin barrier repair moisturizer, such as EpiCeram, that can help with burning, itching, and redness.
-For severe dryness, try petroleum jelly, mineral oil, or an all-vegetable shortening such as Crisco.
+For severe dryness, try petroleum jelly.

 Avoiding skin irritants

 - Many soaps, lotions, and perfumes.
-Use a fragrance-free mild laundry detergent when you wash clothes, and rinse the clothes twice.
+Use mild, unscented laundry detergents and unscented fabric softeners.

 - Scratchy clothing or bedding, such as wool and some acrylics.
-Cottons and cotton blends may be more comfortable.
+Cottons and soft fabrics may be more comfortable.

 - Excessive sweating.
-Choose clothing and bedding fabrics that air can flow through easily.
-This will keep sweat from building up on your skin and irritating it.
+Choose loose clothing and bedding fabrics that air can flow through easily.

 To learn more about Healthwise, visit Healthwise.org.